Hennepin County, Minnesota Records

 Hennepin County, Minnesota Courthouse Records

 Old Hennepin County Courthouse

 The Hennepin County Courthouse is located in Minneapolis, Minnesota.
 At some time Hennepin County was attached to Ramsey County for county and or judicial purposes.
 Some early records may be found there.
 Learn More About State of Minnesota Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Hennepin county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.